xf1994/ECML/README.md

 ## configuration
 To config the code, simply modify the 'opt' structutre in ECRMML.m, where you can choose the layers and core linear metric learning method for ECML.

+## run the code
+To config the code, simply run ECRMML.m in matlab, and you will obtain the result in our paper.